mnncorrect

 template<typename Index_ , typename Float_ , class Matrix_ >

-void mnncorrect::compute ( std::size_t num_dim,
+void mnncorrect::compute ( const std::size_t num_dim,

 const std::vector< Index_ > & num_obs,

-const Float_ * input,
+const Float_ *const input,

-Float_ * output,
+Float_ *const output,

 const Options< Index_, Float_, Matrix_ > & options )

-A convenience overload to merge contiguous batches contained in the same array.
+Overload of compute() to merge contiguous batches contained in the same array.

 Template Parameters

-Index_Integer type for the observation index.
+Index_Integer type of the observation index.

-Float_Floating-point type for the input/output data.
+Float_Floating-point type of the input/output data.

 Matrix_Class of the input data matrix for the neighbor search.
 This should satisfy the knncolle::Matrix interface.
 Alternatively, it may be a knncolle::SimpleMatrix.